mavaneerden/tsri/README.md

-# Type-Safe Register Interface (TSRI)
+# Type-Safer Register Interface (TSRI)

-This repository contains a zero-overhead* header-only type-safe peripheral register interface.
-It can be used to access the hardware registers in a baremetal environment.
+The goal of this repository is to experiment with a zero-runtime-overhead* header-only peripheral register interface that is more type-safe than common register abstractions, such as CMSIS's unions.

+Some ways it achieves more type safety:
+- Fields with enumerated values cannot be set to a different value.
+- Fields that consist of one bit cannot be set to anything other than 1 or 0.
+- Read-only fields cannot be written.
+- Write-only fields cannot be read.
+- Write-clear fields can only be set to 1.
+- Self-clearing fields can only be set to 1.

+In addition, there are some measures that make it harder for the user to create bugs:
+- Field bits can only be set inside that field: avoids confusing different bit positions between different fields.
+- Field values can only be set inside the register that the fields belong to: avoids confusing different fields between different registers.
+- A field cannot be set more than once per operation: avoids unintended duplicate operations.
+- Field values and bit positions are automatically shifted and bitmasked correctly: no manual fidgetting with shifts and bitmasks, which is error-prone.

-*when using optimization level bigger than -O0
+*when using optimization level bigger than -Og and not defining TSRI_OPTION_DISABLE_ALWAYS_INLINE

 ## Usage